melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 For the resulting image to actually work with CUDA, it needs to be ran using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

-For improved reproducibility it also makes sense to pin the versions of the software packages installed in the Docker image.
-CUDA driver is on the host OS, outside of the Docker container and therfore it's version needs to be managed separately.
+For improved reproducibility, it also makes sense to pin the versions of the software packages installed in the Docker image.
+CUDA driver is on the host OS, outside of the Docker container and it's version needs to be managed separately.

 The combination of nvidia-docker and cloud infrastructure as code deserves a dedicated article, the takeaway for this post is that Docker images can be used to fix an environment with a specific Python version and dependencies